Parthghetia/k8sTestingArena/k8s-in-action/README.md

 Labels
 ======
 Each pod is labeled with two labels:
-- app, which specifies which app, component, or microservice the pod belongs to.  rel, which shows whether the application running in the pod is a stable, beta, or a canary release.
+- app, which specifies which app, component, or microservice the pod belongs to.
+- rel, which shows whether the application running in the pod is a stable, beta, or a canary release.
-DEFINITION A canary release is when you deploy a new version of an applica- tion next to the stable version, and only let a small fraction of users hit the new version to see how it behaves before rolling it out to all users.
-This pre- vents bad releases from being exposed to too many users.
+DEFINITION A canary release is when you deploy a new version of an application next to the stable version, and only let a small fraction of users hit the new version to see how it behaves before rolling it out to all users.
+This prevents bad releases from being exposed to too many users.

 Check how labels are pretty awesome